Select Page

 Burgers:

 We are applied artists.
-That means we make are to be consumed.
+That means the work we produce is consumed.
 We are not creating it for ourselves (fine art).
 You may cook for yourself but it does not make you a chef.
 A professional makes food for others.
 When you think of when professional artists were at their peak (Renaissance), you will see that they are more contractors than artist.
 They produced art to be used by the masses.

 We make burgers.
 We want to create the best tasting burgers.
 We want to make them quickly and consistently.
 We want to sell the most burgers.
 The key to this is process.